azurecitadel/azurecitadel/content/arc/servers/320-monitor.md

 ---
 title: "Monitoring"
 description: "Configure the new Azure Monitor agent and Data Collection Rules.
-Optionally integrate with Azure Security Center and Azure Sentinel."
+Optionally integrate with 'Microsoft Defender for Cloud' and Azure Sentinel."
 slug: monitor
 layout: single
 draft: false